 By the time that happened I had long since returned to Australia more than a dozen years older than when I left.
 I was fortunate to get involved in a fun project called All Flesh Must Be Eaten - The Movie with writer/director Ben C. Lucas.
 Ben and I took the IF Award for Best Unproduced Screenplay for AFMBE in 2005 and we have collaborated on several projects since.

-The following year my short script was selected for the SBS series Marx & Venus but it was about then that I decided to focus on features.
-I've been writing professionally since 2008 and in that time I've sold spec scripts, been commissioned to write two feature screenplays and worked on many other writers' projects in Australia, Europe and the United States.
-I've also done a considerable amount of editing and proofreading.
+I've been writing professionally since 2008 and in that time I've sold spec scripts, been commissioned to write feature screenplays and television series, adapt books and worked on many other writers' projects in Australia, Europe and the United States.

 It's been a long journey but I believe it has brought me to where I am supposed to be, or rather, it continues to take me in that general direction and I hope it does so for many, many years to come.